gitlabhq/gitlabhq/doc/development/contributing/issue_workflow.md

 the [appropriate product manager](https://about.gitlab.com/handbook/product/#who-to-talk-to-for-what) as soon as possible.
 The product manager will then pull in appropriate GitLab team members to further discuss scope, design, and technical considerations.
-This will ensure that that your contribution is aligned with the GitLab product and minimize any rework and delay in getting it merged into master.
+This will ensure that your contribution is aligned with the GitLab product and minimize any rework and delay in getting it merged into master.

 GitLab team members who apply the ~"Accepting Merge Requests" label to an issue